nijohando/hugo-rokkaku-theme/README.md

 # Rokkaku

-Rokkaku is HUGO theme that put emphasis on readability of Japanese and long sentences.
+Rokkaku is [Hugo](https://github.com/spf13/hugo) theme that put emphasis on readability of Japanese and long sentences.

 ## Example site